OlawuyiSola/ml-implementation/README.md

 # ml-implementation
-Implementation of Machine Learning models
+Implementation of Machine Learning models from Congitive Class Tasks

-This includes training datasets, visualizations and the machine learning models implemented
+This includes training datasets, seaborn visualizations and the models implemented Pardon the haphazard arrangement